kaidokert/fsfw/README.md

 - FreeRTOS
 - RTEMS

 The recommended hardware is a microprocessor with more than 1 MB of RAM and 1 MB of non-volatile Memory.
 For reference, current applications use a Cobham Gaisler UT699 (LEON3FT), a ISISPACE IOBC or a Zynq-7020 SoC.
-The `fsfw` was also successfully run on the STM32H743ZI-Nucleo board and on a Raspberry Pi.
+The `fsfw` was also successfully run on the STM32H743ZI-Nucleo board and on a Raspberry Pi and is currently running on the active satellite mission Flying Laptop.

 ## Getting started